 ACERTUS works with retailers to establish an end-to-end home-delivery program for EVs, complete with transport options, storage facilities, reconditioning services and title and registration.
 With the largest carrier network in the country, ACERTUS can uniquely solve current challenges created by capacity limits in the industry, expertly transporting and servicing EVs and shipping them to their new owners.

 Operating in all 50 US states, Puerto Rico and Canada, ACERTUS can move any vehicle type, to and from any destination.
-ACERTUS is equipped with EV-charging infrastructure – both stationary and portable chargers – to help keep EVs moving and vehicles route to their final drop-off site.
+ACERTUS is equipped with EV-charging infrastructure – both stationary and portable chargers – to help keep EVs moving and vehicles en route to their final drop-off site.
 ACERTUS even offers a personalized delivery experience, complete with branded white-glove service options, ensuring the critical last mile becomes the best mile for customers.

-With more than 55 highly secure and well-positioned storage-and-hub locations, ACERTUS can meet unique EV needed, wherever required across North America.
+With more than 55 highly secure and well-positioned storage-and-hub locations, ACERTUS can meet retailers unique EV needed, wherever required across North America.
 ACERTUS’ storage facilities are well-equipped to keep EVs safe and secure in a climate-controlled setting while charging, prepping or reconditioning the vehicles.
-All ACERTUS storage facilities also offer care-and-maintenance service, including detailing, repairs, body work and more, guaranteeing that vehicles arrive customers’ homes in the condition.
+All ACERTUS storage facilities also offer care-and-maintenance service, including detailing, repairs, body work and more, guaranteeing that vehicles arrive to customers’ homes in the best-possible condition.

-And while EV title-and-registration standards are certainly still evolving, ACERTUS’ title-and-registration team is dedicated to staying with the constantly changing policies at both state and federal levels.
+And while EV title-and-registration standards are certainly still evolving, ACERTUS’ title-and-registration team is dedicated to staying up-to-date with the constantly changing policies at both state and federal levels.
 ACERTUS can ensure EVs are fully titled, registered and compliant before keys are ever handed over to the customer – ensuring EV inventory is kept in motion and made fully ready-to-drive before the final delivery.